 Cookies

-Cookies are small text files containing a string of characters that can be placed on your computer or mobile device that uniquely identify your browser or device.
-Cookies tell us if your computer or device has visited the site before.
-They help us understand how the site is being used, help you navigate between pages efficiently, help remember your preferences, and generally improve your browsing experience.
+Cookies are small files that tell us if your phone, tablet or computer has visited the website before.
+They help us understand how the website is being used, help you navigate between pages efficiently, help remember your preferences, and generally improve your browsing experience.

 Name Purpose Expires